 14. SEGMENT REPORTING:

-We manage our business activities on a consolidated basis and operate as a single operating segment.
-Our income is mostly generated from R&D grants and R&D tax credits.
+We manage our business activities on a consolidated basis and operate as a single operating segment: Semiconductor materials.
+Our revenue is mostly generated from R&D grants and R&D tax credits.
 The accounting policies of the semiconductor materials are the same as those described in Note 2 – Summary of Significant Accounting Policies.

 Our CODM is our Chief Executive Officer and President, Ian Jenks.
-The CODM uses net income, as reported on our Consolidated Statements of Comprehensive Income, in evaluating performance of the segment and determining how to allocate resources of the Company as a whole and making decisions on perspective joint development and collaboration agreements.
-The CODM does not review assets in evaluating the results of the segment, and therefore, such information is not presented.
+The CODM uses Net income, as reported on our Consolidated Statements of Comprehensive Income, in evaluating performance of the Semiconductor materials segment and determining how to allocate resources of the Company as a whole and making decisions on perspective joint development and collaboration agreements.
+The CODM does not review assets in evaluating the results of the Semiconductor materials segment, and therefore, such information is not presented.

-The following table provides the net losses of the segment:
+The following table provides the net losses of the Semiconductor materials segment:

 Year Ended December 31,